-- 1 large onion
+- 1 onion

-- 1 lb. ground beef
+- 1 lb ground beef

-- Freshly ground black pepper
+- freshly ground black pepper

 - 3 large eggs (50 g each w/o shell) (beaten)

-- ½ cup (60 g) all-purpose flour
+- ½ cup all-purpose flour (plain flour)

-- Peel and cut potatoes into thirds or half and place in a large pot.
+- Peel and cut 2 lb russet potatoes into thirds or half and place in a large pot.
 Add water until it covers the potatoes by 1 inch (2.5 cm).
 Bring it to a boil and cook the potatoes until a skewer goes through easily, this will take about 20 minutes depending on the amount of water.